Anything-Minecraft-Team/anything-minecraft/tutorials/en_us/JARS/ADVANCED.md

 Version: ??? - 1.16.5
 Currently Active

 - [Purplane](https://github.com/notOM3GA/Purplane) - A fork of purpur that adds features from [Airplane](https://github.com/TECHNOVE/Airplane).
+Purpur added Airplane patches and is now discontinued.
 Version: 1.16.5
-Currently Active
+DISCONTINUED

 - [SpongeVanilla](https://www.spongepowered.org/downloads/spongevanilla) - A server implementing the Sponge API, a different plugin API separate from the Bukkit API.
 This implementation also includes some general improvements regarding performance and server settings.
 Version: 1.8 - 1.12.2